jugla/worldtidesinfocustom/README.md

 - gives the current height
 - gives the next tide

-Refresh rate (Scan Interval) is everay 15minutes with refresh of data from server every 12h
+Refresh rate (Scan Interval) is every 15minutes with refresh of data from server every 12h

 The service has to be paid.
 So the component :
 - trigger, few times a day , a request to server : save bandwith and save credit